wmorgan/dcos-docs/1.8/overview/telemetry.md

 menu_order: 7
 ---

 To continuously improve the DC/OS experience, we have included a telemetry component that reports anonymous usage data back to us.
 We use this data to monitor the reliability of core DC/OS components, installations, and to find out which features are most popular.

+The DC/OS signal service (`dcos-signal.service`) queries the diagnostics service `/system/health/v1/report` endpoint on the leading master and sends this data to SegmentIO for use in tracking metrics and customer support.The signal service is the telemetry component.

 The following information is collected.

 <table class="table">